railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

    :scale: 75
    :align: center

-   *Menu Open ERP Report in OpenOffice.org Writer*
+   *Menu OpenERP Report in OpenOffice.org Writer*

 Start OpenOffice.org Writer, select :menuselection:`Tools --> Package Management...`  to open the Package Management dialog box and then search for the \ ``openerpreport.zip``\   file to install it.
-Then close the application and restart Writer: a new menu appears in the top menu bar –  :guilabel:`Tiny Report`  or  :guilabel:`Open ERP Report`.
+Then close the application and restart Writer: a new menu appears in the top menu bar –  :guilabel:`Tiny Report`  or  :guilabel:`OpenERP Report`.

 .. index::
    pair: report; OpenOffice.org